hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

-monitors - lists all the outputs with their properties workspaces - lists all workspaces with their properties activeworkspace - gets the active workspace and its properties clients - lists all windows with their properties devices - lists all connected keyboards and mice binds - lists all registered binds
+monitors - lists all the outputs with their properties workspaces - lists all workspaces with their properties activeworkspace - gets the active workspace and its properties workspacerules - gets the list of defined workspace rules clients - lists all windows with their properties devices - lists all connected keyboards and mice binds - lists all registered binds